-You can find out where your friend or family member is located by using the Vinklink website or by calling 1-800-247-9763.
+You can find out where your friend or family member is located by using the website www.vinelink.com or by calling 1-800-247-9763.
 This service is available 24 hours a day, seven days a week.
 You can also sign up to get updates when an inmate is released, escapes, is placed in a work release facility or dies while in custody.
 Note you will not be notified if an inmate is transferred from one facility to another.